The Funky Republic

-- Creating a methodology, with the help of Norwegian partners, to provide a framework for continuous dialogue focused on solving local problems, oriented on local budgets, decision-making in local public administration, civic education and journalism / fact-checking.
+- Creating a methodology, with the support of Norwegian partners, to provide the enabling framework for ongoing dialogue focused on local problem-solving, focused on (1) local budgets, (2) decision-making process in local administration (3) civic education and (4) journalism / fact-checking.

-- Implementing the model of involvement in the local decision-making process in 8 communities through a series of 32 trainings in the 4 priority areas and by creating an index of transparency and openness of local authorities..
+- Implementation of the involvement model in the local decision-making process in Bucharest + 7 other communities through a series of 32 trainings in the 4 priority areas and by creating an index of transparency and openness of local authorities..
 Produced annually, the index will be a communication and advocacy tool for the network.

 - Organizational development of Funky Citizens, through internal trainings and formalization of procedures, in order to streamline internal activity and prepare us for the role of "umbrella organization".

-- Developing the capability of the network through 32 trainings for associations and citizens from the chosen communities
+- Network capacity development through 32 trainings aimed at the associations and citizens of the chosen communities

-- Inauguration of the network through a 2-day event with members
+- Launch of the network through a 2-day event with members of the inner cicle

-- Development of an index that will efficiently and objectively measure the quality of civic life in Romanian settlements
+- Developing the local transparency index which will effectively and objectively measure the quality of civic life in Romanian localities

 - Advocacy at local and national level as a follow-up to the index

 We will develop replicable tools and resources and we will implement a model of involvement in the decision-making process in 8 communities of different sizes: Bucharest, 2 large, 2 medium, 2 small cities and a village.As a coordinating organisation, we will also monitor the advice of stakeholders to ensure the smooth running of activities.